 “Pinnacles”, directed by Steven J. Escobar, is an extremely short tale of abduction that feels like it’s just there to pad out the film’s run time.
 Eric (Baker Chase Powell, Hi-8, Irrational Fear) is a photographer who gets zapped into an alien craft, probed and released.
 That’s it.

-“Doomsday” involves campers Harry (Nick Principe, The 27 Club, FP2: Beats of Rage) and Becky (Kristen Renton) who encounter an alien and a cursed crystal.
+“Doomsday” involves campers Harry (Nick Principe, Sky Sharks, FP2: Beats of Rage) and Becky (Kristen Renton) who encounter an alien and a cursed crystal.
 This has the film’s best alien and some nice burn effects.
 It also has laser beams from the eyes effects that look like they came from an 80s TV show.
 Director Joe Castro, (Terror Toons), manages to keep it all interesting even if it could have used some further editing.

 “Star Child” also from Escobar is a little different.
 It’s related by Karen (Brinke Stevens, Sorority Babes in the Slimeball Bowl-O-Rama, Hot Tub Party Massacre), the mother of the victim based on video from a cell phone.
 Cynthia (Lisa M. Garcia, Summer Of The Massacre) is a babysitter who has to protect a baby from aliens.
 There is some good suspense and fairly well-done creature effects on display here.